leftaroundabout/HaTeX/README.md

 There are many ways to get involved in the HaTeX project.
 Use the most comfortable way for you.

-* Fork the [GitHub repository](https://github.com/Daniel-Diaz/HaTeX) and make your own contributions.
+* Fork the [GitLab repository](https://gitlab.com/daniel-casanueva/haskell/HaTeX) and make your own contributions.
-* Report bugs or make suggestions opening a ticket in the [Issue Tracker](https://github.com/Daniel-Diaz/HaTeX/issues).
+* Report bugs or make suggestions opening a ticket in the [Issue Tracker](https://gitlab.com/daniel-casanueva/haskell/HaTeX/-/issues).
 * Help us to improve and extend our [hatex-guide](https://github.com/Daniel-Diaz/hatex-guide).

-## TODO list

-* Add more examples.
-* Add more documentation.
-* BibTeX support.

 ## Related projects